jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 In this work, we will always work in the default graph as a simplification.
 We can make this simplification because Solid does not rely on graphs, and adding them would be a nuance.

-=== Consise Bounded Description

-The @cbd~@bib:concise-bounded-description of an @rdf resource is the set of triples that can be created as follows:
-+ Create a `to-visit` set equal to the set of triples that has the focussed resource as a subject
-+ Iterate over the triples in the `to-visit` set and:
-  + Add the curent triple to the result set.
-  + In case the object of the current triple is not a named node: add all triples with that object as a subject to the `to-visit` set.
-  + Remove the current triple from the `to-vist` set.

-In this work we often use "the @rdf resource" to refer to the @cbd.

 === Serializations

 @rdf can be serialized using different formats.